Timeline: Britain's tortuous journey in and out of the EU

 Major was also beset by divisions over Europe, describing three eurosceptic cabinet ministers as “bastards” in 1993 after narrowly surviving a confidence vote over the EU Maastricht Treaty.

-After Labour’s Tony Blair won the 1997 election, his finance minister, Gordon Brown, effectively ruled out euro entry by setting out five economic tests that had been worked out with his top aide, Ed Balls, in a New York taxi.
+After Labour’s Tony Blair won the 1997 election, his Chancellor, Gordon Brown, effectively ruled out euro entry by setting out five economic tests that had been worked out with his top aide, Ed Balls, in a New York taxi.

 The tenure of the next Conservative Prime Minister, David Cameron, was also, ultimately, defined by Europe.